September 25th

 Meaning of the subhAShita:

-It is not possible to change the intrinsic nature (of a person) through advice.
+It is not possible to change the intrinsic nature (of anyone) through advice.
 Even after being boiled intensely, water goes back (to being) cold.

 Commentary: